Class 1 misdemeanor traffic offenses in Colorado are punishable by

 - DMV points.

 Convictions can never be sealed from your criminal record.
-But it may be possible to get the charges reduced to a class 2 misdemeanor traffic offense or traffic infraction or dismissed completely.
+Though it may be possible to get the charges reduced to a class 2 misdemeanor traffic offense or traffic infraction or dismissed completely.

 Class 1 misdemeanor traffic offenses are a category of Colorado driving crimes.
 These traffic violations carry harsher penalties than class 2 misdemeanor traffic offenses.1

 Colorado penalties for class 1 misdemeanor traffic offenses include 10 days to 12 months in jail and/or $300 to $1,000 in fines, plus DMV points.
-Colorado drivers who pick up too many DMV points face getting their driving privileges suspended.2
+If you pick up too many DMV points, you face having your driving privileges suspended.2

 It may be possible to do community service instead of paying the fine.